 - regressive behaviour, e.g. bed-wetting or speech loss

-- depression, self-harm, drug or alcohol abuse, prostitution or attempted suicide
+- depression, self-harm, drug or alcohol abuse or attempted suicide

 - sudden decline in academic performance, poor memory and concentration

 - engaging in sex work and/or sexual risk-taking behaviour